In El Salvador, transgender community struggles for rights and survival - WTOP News

 For more than 15 years, she was a sex worker.
 She lost friends to transphobic killings and saw others migrate because of gangs.

-Part of her current work is collaborating with other organizations to support LGBTQ rights, especially pressuring lawmakers who show little interest in reviewing a gender identity bill that was presented by transgender representatives in 2021.
+In her current job is she collaborates with other organizations to support LGBT rights, especially to put pressure on lawmakers who show little interest in reviewing a gender identity bill that was presented in 2021.

 The bill would comply with the Supreme Court’s ruling from 2022 and go a step further, allowing trans people to change not only their names but also their gender on official paperwork.

-The lack of IDs that are consistent with the gender identity of transgender Salvadoreans can make their daily life troublesome.
-Sometimes these inconveniences are hurtful.
+The lack of IDs that are consistent with the gender identity of trans Salvadoreans can make their daily life troublesome.

-Some employees of internet companies refuse to resolve complaints made by phone, alleging that the voice of the person issuing the complaint does not match the gender they have on file.
+Some employees of internet companies refuse to solve complaints made by phone, alleging that the voice of the person issuing the complaint does not match the gender they have on file.

-Insurers don’t allow transgender people to register their partners as beneficiaries in the event of death, since their guidelines state that couples must consist of a man and a woman.
+Insurers don’t allow trans people to register their partners as beneficiaries in the event of death, since their guidelines state that couples must consist of a man and a woman.

-Chicas has had problems collecting remittances that his sister sends from the United States.
-He said banks have denied him loans, and some employers have not hired him because his applications reveal that he is a transgender man.
+Chicas has had problems collecting remittances, banks have denied him loans, and employers have not hired him because his applications reveal that he is a transgender man.

-In hospitals, he said, nurses have made fun of him.
-Since Chicas still requires gynecological consultations, health personnel often call him by the female name on his ID or have delayed his appointments, claiming that they cannot treat “people like him.”
+In hospitals, he said, health personnel have delayed his appointments, claiming that they cannot treat “people like him.”

 One day, while toying with the idea of being baptized, the elders advised him as if he were a criminal.
 “You must reread the Bible … Close your bedroom doors when your nieces are visiting.”
 They also wanted him to date another church member.

 When he did not agree to date a man, he said, the congregation began to ignore him.
-Soon after, they denied him access to the worship hall, and he ran home to cry.
+Soon, they denied him access to worship.

-A report that Human Rights Watch and COMCAVIS TRANS published in 2022 details how transgender people in El Salvador suffer violence and discrimination.
+A report by Human Rights Watch and COMCAVIS TRANS in 2022 details how transgender people in El Salvador suffer violence and discrimination.

 “Security forces, gangs, and victims’ families and communities are perpetrators; harm occurs in public spaces, homes, schools, and places of worship,” the report states.

 Latin American countries such as Chile, Argentina, Cuba, Colombia and Mexico have issued laws that protect some rights of the LGBTQ community and allow transgender people to modify their official documents to match their gender identity.
-In El Salvador, though, since Bukele came into power in 2019, there have been setbacks for LGBTQ people.
+In El Salvador, though, since President Nayib Bukele came into power in 2019, there have been setbacks.

-Among other actions, the government dissolved the Ministry for Social Inclusion, which conducted training on gender identity and investigated LGBTQ issues nationwide, and it restructured an educational institute for addressing sexual orientation in schools.
+Among other actions, the government dissolved the Ministry for Social Inclusion, which investigated LGBTQ issues nationwide, and it restructured an educational institute for addressing sexual orientation in schools.

 Bukele has said that he will never legalize same-sex marriage and the Catholic Church has backed his position.
-The archdiocese’s office did not respond to multiple AP requests for comment.
+The archdiocese’s office did not respond to multiple requests from The Associated Press for comment.

-Socially conservative organizations such as Fundación Vida SV also reject a change in legislation.

-“The state cannot change the biological reality of a person,” said its founder, Sara Larín.

 At first, López seems distrustful.
 Too many strangers have hurt them beyond words.